FahrJo/ultimate-automizer/README.md

 ## Known Issues

-* Make sure the right Java version us used as default version if running Ultimate locally.
+* Make sure the right Java version is used as default version if running Ultimate locally.
-* Windows version only working properly by using the REST API mode since Ultimate 0.2.3 was not working on my Windows test machine properly.
+* Windows version only working tested using the REST API mode since Ultimate 0.2.3 was not working on my Windows test machine properly.
 * The result representation (code highlighting, log output etc.) so far looks differently for `rest-api` and `stdout` mode.
 This is due to the output of Ultimate in the two different modes.

 ## Release Notes